ShatrovOA/dtFFT/docs/usage.rst

 - :f:func:`get_dims`:
   Returns global dimensions of the plan.
 This can be useful for validating the plan's setup against expected sizes.

+- :f:func:`get_grid_dims`:
+  Returns the grid decomposition dimensions used in the plan, reflecting how the global domain is partitioned across MPI ranks.

 - :f:func:`get_platform`:
   Returns the execution platform (:f:var:`DTFFT_PLATFORM_HOST` or :f:var:`DTFFT_PLATFORM_CUDA`) of the plan.